12 Things Your Plumber Doesn’t Want You To Know

 A plumber isn’t obliged to tell you it’s an easy fix…

-You Should Shop Around
+You Should Shop Around for Plumber Work

 If you have a major fix in your home, it’s important to shop around for a plumber to do the work.
 At least three bids will help you determine the range of the project, so you can weigh the pros and cons of price and the reputation of the plumbers.
 Get references and contact them.
 Also, a good plumber isn’t likely to nickel and dime you.
 For the smaller jobs, check out these 11 plumbing tricks.